tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/APIs.md

     This API call will get all the schemas in the instance.
 Note we restrict the properties that are returned from the API call to make the response more manageable to read.

-    Try to search for the schema you created during the schema exercises.
+    Try to search for the 'CRM Profile Schema'.

     <!---
     ![Demo](./images/postmanstep2.png)